 You are not going to be your most productive self 24/7.
 Ride the waves of being productive and give yourself breaks when you just can’t get in the groove.

-2. Time is not a consistent & you will not be it’s master.
+2. Time is set, you will never gain more than 24 hours in a day & you will not be it’s master.

 DEAL WITH IT.

 3. A bad day should not equal a bad tomorrow.

 Reset before bed.
 Figure out what happened.
 How can you reset tomorrow?

 There will be always be more to do, you will never conquer your to-do list when it comes to your business.
 If you don’t have anything to do, you don’t have a business.
 Things will be harder in the beginning and less hard as you learn, but it’s never done.